proxmox/proxmox-backup/docs/maintenance.rst

 Garbage Collection
 ------------------

-You can monitor and run :ref:`garbage collection <garbage-collection>` on the Proxmox Backup Server using the ``garbage-collection`` subcommand of ``proxmox-backup-manager``.
-You can use the ``start`` subcommand to manually start garbage collection on an entire datastore and the ``status`` subcommand to see attributes relating to the :ref:`garbage collection <garbage-collection>`.
+You can monitor and run :ref:`garbage collection <client_garbage-collection>` on the Proxmox Backup Server using the ``garbage-collection`` subcommand of ``proxmox-backup-manager``.
+You can use the ``start`` subcommand to manually start garbage collection on an entire datastore and the ``status`` subcommand to see attributes relating to the :ref:`garbage collection <client_garbage-collection>`.

 This functionality can also be accessed in the GUI, by navigating to **Prune & GC** from the top panel.
 From here, you can edit the schedule at which garbage